Syrian occupation of Lebanon: Soviet Union

+The Soviet Union played a notable role in the context of the Syrian occupation of Lebanon by supporting the Lebanese National Movement (LNM).
+This support aligned with the Soviet Union's broader Cold War strategy of backing socialist and nationalist movements across the Middle East.

+In October 1980, the Soviet Union and Syria formalized their alliance through the signing of a twenty-year Treaty of Friendship and Cooperation.
+The agreement strengthened military, political, and economic ties between the two states and effectively signaled Soviet endorsement of Syria’s increasing involvement in Lebanon.
+Through this partnership, the Soviet Union provided Syria with military aid, training, and diplomatic support, thereby enhancing Syria’s capacity to sustain its presence and influence in Lebanon during the Lebanese Civil War.

 Assassinations

 Kamal Jumblatt

-On 16 March 1977, Kamal Jumblatt was gunned down in his car near the village of Baakline in the Chouf mountains by unidentified gunmen.
+On March 16, 1977, Kamal Jumblatt was assassinated in his car near Baakline in the Chouf mountains by unidentified gunmen.
 His bodyguard and driver also died in the attack.

 Prime suspects include the pro-Syrian faction of the Lebanese Syrian Social Nationalist Party (SSNP), in collaboration with the Ba'ath Party.
-In June 2005, former secretary general of the Lebanese Communist Party George Hawi claimed in an interview with Al Jazeera, that Rifaat al-Assad, brother of Hafez al Assad and uncle of Syria's current President Bashar al-Assad, had been behind the killing of Jumblatt.
+In June 2005, former secretary general of the Lebanese Communist Party George Hawi claimed in an interview with Al Jazeera, that Rifaat al-Assad, brother of Hafez al-Assad and uncle of Syria's former President Bashar al-Assad, had been behind the killing of Jumblatt.

 Bachir Gemayel

-On 14 September 1982, the Lebanese president Bachir Gemayel was addressing a speech in Achrafieh, at 4:10 PM, a bomb was detonated at the headquarters, killing him and 26 other politicians.
+On 14 September 1982, the Lebanese president Bachir Gemayel was addressing a speech in Achrafieh, at 4:10 pm, a bomb was detonated at the headquarters, killing him and 26 other politicians.

 Habib Shartouni, a member of the Syrian Social Nationalist Party, was later arrested for the assassination.
 He was imprisoned for 8 years, until Syrian troops took over Lebanon at the end of the war and freed him on 13 October 1990.
 Eventually, then-president Amine Gemayel, the brother of Bachir, did not condemn Shartouni because of immense Syrian pressure.

 Units involved

+Syrian forces entered Lebanon in 1976, one year after the Lebanese civil war began.
+Over the ensuing years, the Syrian military presence in Lebanon included up to 30,000 soldiers, although this number decreased over time as Syrian confidence in their intelligence and security control within Lebanon grew.
+The major formations in deployed in Lebanon were: